FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 - Respect the LoRa DutyCylce constraint
 - Guarantee security on the entire path.

-## Indoor Parameters Levels
+## Air Quality Indicators

 To have a better understing of the values collected by the sensors we had fixed some thresholds for each of the three parameters: Temperature, humidity and CO2 concentration.
-According to many studies the following values are the one considered ideal for the three parameters:
+Even if there are not standard values used to define the ideal range for the three indicators, according to many studies the following values are the ones commonly used.

 - Temperature: ideal range between 20 and 25 degree Celsius.
 - Humidity: ideal range between 40 and 60 percent.